 - I have confirmed, as the RBT Requirements Coordinator or RBT Supervisor, the applicant’s compliance with the Background Check required by the BACB.
 In my professional opinion and to the best of my knowledge, the applicant’s history did not reveal a matter that would preclude employment as an RBT.

 All RBT applicants must complete a 40-hour training covering the RBT Task List as part of the requirements to qualify for RBT certification.
 Detailed instructions are available in the RBT 40-Hour Training Packet.

 While the BACB does not provide this training, there are several ways to locate an RBT training program.

 - Within an agency – Many agencies and/or supervisors design and conduct their training in-house, and the training is provided to new hires.

 - External agency – There are several companies that have developed live or online courses in which anyone can enroll.

 - University coursework – Many programs are embedding this training within their courses and offering training certificates for use toward RBT applications.

 Alternative Pathway An alternative pathway is available so as to not disadvantage existing behavior technicians who had already received quality training that otherwise would have met the RBT requirements.
 Training obtained prior to January 1, 2015, which was not completed within a 180-day period, may be acceptable if it can be demonstrated (by attestation from a BCBA or BCaBA) that (a) the training covered the required content from the RBT Task List and met all other related training requirements and (b) since completion of the training, the applicant has continued to perform RBT Task List duties at an acceptable level.
 RBT Alternative Pathway Attestation Form

-Applicants must take and pass the RBT exam.
-Authorization to take the exam is only provided to applicants who have submitted a complete exam application to the BACB, including all documentation necessary to demonstrate that they have met all of the criteria above.
+Applicants must take and pass the RBT examination.
+Authorization to take the examination is only provided to applicants who have submitted a complete RBT certification application to the BACB, including all documentation necessary to demonstrate that they have met all of the criteria above.